 When it comes to bedtime, whatever time of the day that might be, put your baby down in her cot, while she’s still awake, and let her fall asleep on her own.
 There might be a little bit of protest for a day or two, but for the majority of my clients, the results start to materialize in about two or three days.
 Think about that.
 Two or three days, and you and your little one could be enjoying the extraordinary benefits of proper sleep.
 She will be happier, healthier and more energetic, and you will both sleep better at night too!

 Some other pointers for extending baby’s nap time…

 ● Keep the bedroom as dark as possible.
 Buy some blackout blinds if the sun is getting in, or if you’re on a budget, tape some black garbage bags over the windows.
 It doesn’t have to be pretty, it just has to be functional.

-● If you’re running into trouble applying these suggestions, visit the Products section on this website and set up a free 15 minute consultation.
+● If you’re running into trouble applying these suggestions, set up a free 15 minute consultation with me.
 The solution might be simpler than it appears, and most of my clients see a dramatic improvement in just one or two sessions.